Skip to main content

 Dedicating Decades to Save the Children

-The Redmonds made their first donation in the late 1970s, and they've never stopped.
-In the early days of their 45-year marriage, when money was very tight, Gloria Redmond always found a way to contribute to those in need.
-She was partial to anything involving children, so Save the Children was an obvious choice.
-Read More
+Jim and Gloria made their first donation in the late 1970s – and they haven’t stopped since.
+In the early days of their 45-year marriage, when money was very tight, Gloria always found a way to contribute to those in need.
+She was partial to anything involving kids, so Save the Children was an obvious choice.

 Christine and Duncan Orr pose for a photograph.
 Christine and Duncan Orr's decision to include Save the Children in their will was encouraged by firsthand experience.
 The Flagstaff, Arizona, couple – retired middle school teachers who enjoy traveling by trailer – were on a cross-country trip in 2013 that allowed them to schedule a visit with Save the Children staff.
 Photo credit: Save the Children 2019.

-Christine and Duncan Orr's decision to include Save the Children in their will was encouraged by firsthand experience.
-Read More
+Christine and Duncan's decision to include Save the Children in their will was encouraged by firsthand experience

 Mimi O'Hagan poses for a photograph.
 In the 1980s, Mimi O'Hagan decided that her late sister's four sons and daughter and 16 grandchildren didn't need another teddy bear gift-wrapped for Christmas.
 Photo credit: Save the Children 2019.